 The default deployment of OptiVLM Carrier Web will be to a web application and URL called “OptiVLM-CarrierWeb”.
 Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow you to change the default context prior to deployment.
 (Refer to the specifics of your Application Server).

-The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g. IBM WebSphere or Apache Tomcat.
+The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g., IBM WebSphere or Apache Tomcat.

-If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable and using a custom OptiVLM deployment script specific to your institution.
+If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable using a custom OptiVLM deployment script specific to your institution.